-He was instrumental in the passage of the Historic Sites Act in 1946, he served on the Historic Sites Advisory Board of Manitoba, and he was Secretary of the Manitoba Section of the Historic Sites Advisory Board of Canada.
+He was instrumental in the passage of the Historic Sites Act in 1946 and he was Secretary of the Historic Sites Advisory Board of Manitoba.
 He was involved in the revival of the Manitoba Historical Society in 1944 and he served on its Executive; at the time of his death he was Honorary President.
 In 1953, his contributions were recognized by an honorary doctorate from the University of Manitoba.

 His articles for the Manitoba Historical Society: